 I believe progress is only realized if it’s shared by everyone.

-Yonah Freemark is a senior research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
+Yonah Freemark is a principal research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
 He is the research director of the Land Use Lab at Urban.
 His research focuses on the intersection of land use, affordable housing, transportation, and governance.
 He has published peer-reviewed scholarship in numerous journals, including Urban Affairs Review, Politics & Society, Housing Policy Debate, and the Journal of the American Planning Association.

 Previously, Freemark worked for Chicago’s Metropolitan Planning Council and has written for the New York Times, Next City, and CityLab, among other publications.
 He holds master’s degrees in city planning and in transportation, as well as a PhD in urban studies from the Massachusetts Institute of Technology.
 He lives along the U Street Corridor in Washington, DC, and is an appointed member of the ANC 2B Land Use Committee.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.